9.4. Internal Layout of XLOG Record

 } xl_heap_insert;

-As the final example, a checkpoint record is shown in the Figure 9.10(c).
-It is composed of three data structures:
+A checkpoint record is shown in Figure 9.10(c).
+It consists of three data structures:

-2. the XLogRecordDataHeaderShort structure contained of the main data length.
+2. The XLogRecordDataHeaderShort structure, which contains the main data length.

 Info

-The structure xl_heap_header is defined in src/include/access/htup.h and the CheckPoint structure is defined in src/include/catalog/pg_control.h.
+The xl_heap_header structure is defined in htup.h and the CheckPoint structure is defined in pg_control.h.

-The new XLOG format, while more complex for human interpretation, is optimized for parser efficiency.
-Additionally, many XLOG record types are now smaller in size.
+The new XLOG format is optimized for parser efficiency, although it is more complex for human interpretation.
+Additionally, many XLOG record types are now smaller.

-The sizes of the main structures are shown in Figures 9.8 and 9.10, allowing for the calculation and comparison of record sizes1.
+Figures 9.8 and 9.10 show the sizes of the main structures, allowing for the calculation and comparison of record sizes1.

-1. While the size of the new checkpoint is larger than the previous one, it includes more variables. ↩︎
+1. While the new checkpoint record is larger than the previous one, it includes more variables. ↩︎